TabLeak: Tabular Data Leakage in Federated Learning: Background and Related Work

-\paragraph{Data Leakage Attacks} Although FL was designed with the goal of preserving the privacy of clients' data, recent work has uncovered substantial vulnerabilities. \citet{Melis2019} first presented how one can infer certain properties of the clients' private data in FL.
-Later, \citet{Zhu2019} demonstrated that an \textit{honest but curious} server can use the current state of the model and the client gradients to reconstruct the clients' data, breaking the main privacy promise of \gls{Federated Learning}.
-Under this threat model, there has been extensive research on designing tailored attacks for images~\citep{Geiping2020, Geng2021, Huang2021, Jin2021, Balunovic2021, Yin2021, Zhao2020, Jeon2021,Dimitrov22} and natural language~\citep{Deng2021, Dimitrov2022, Gupta2022}.
-However, no prior work has comprehensively dealt with tabular data, despite its significance in real-world high-stakes applications~\citep{Borisov2021}.
-Some works also consider a threat scenario where the malicious server is allowed to change the model or the updates communicated to the clients~\citep{Wen2022,Fowl2021}; but in this work we focus on the honest-but-curious setting.
+\paragraph{Data Leakage Attacks} Although the design goal of FL was to preserve the privacy of clients' data, recent work has uncovered substantial vulnerabilities. \citet{Melis2019} first presented how one can infer certain properties of the clients' data.
+Later, \citet{Zhu2019} demonstrated that an \textit{honest-but-curious} server can use the current state of the model and the received updates to reconstruct the clients' data, breaking the privacy promise of FL.
+Under this threat model, there has been extensive research on designing tailored attacks for images~\citep{Geiping2020, Zhao2020, Geng2021, huang2021evaluating, Jin2021, Balunovic2021, Yin2021, Jeon2021,Dimitrov22} and natural language~\citep{Deng2021, Dimitrov2022, Gupta2022}.
+However, no prior work has comprehensively dealt with data leakage attacks on tabular data, despite its significance in real-world high-stakes applications~\citep{Borisov2021}.
+While, \citet{tabexploring2022} describe an attack on tabular data where a malicious client learns some distributional information from other clients, they do not reconstruct any private data points.
+Some works also consider a threat scenario where a \textit{malicious server} may change the model or the updates sent to the clients~\citep{Fowl2021,Wen2022}; but in this work we focus on the honest-but-curious setting.